byu-cpe/ecen520_student/mmcm/mmcm.md

 For this part you will create enable signals in various clock domains and "count" these enable pulses in a different clock domain.

-  * Create a single pulse in CLKOUT3 that occurs every 4 clock cycles (PULSE3).
+  * Create a single pulse in the CLKOUT3 domain that is asserted for one clock cycle every 4 clock cycles (PULSE3).
 Make sure this pulse is glitch free.
-  * Create a single pulse in CLKOUT4 that occurs every 100 clock cycles (PULSE4).
+  * Create a single pulse in the CLKOUT4 domain that is asserted for one clock cycle every 100 clock cycles (PULSE4).
 Make sure this pulse is glitch free.
   * Create a 32-bit counter in the CLKOUT0 domain that counts the PULSE3 pulses.
 Note that you should only count once for each unique PULSE3 signal.
 This counter will be referred to as PULSE3CNT.
   * Create a 32-bit counter in the CLKOUT0 domain that counts the PULSE4 pulses.
 Note that you should only count once for each unique PULSE4 signal.
 This counter will be referred to as PULSE4CNT.